mondlrr/CS544-Chat-Protocol/README.md

 ### Jaz Zhou (jz878@drexel.edu)
 ### Demo: https://youtu.be/i3k7Nn3DK8Y
 This project implements a stateful chat protocol using the QUIC transport layer, building upon the foundational echo server provided by Professor Brian Mitchell.
 It features both client and server components.
-The server can handle multiple clients concurrently and includes functionalities such as login authentication, one-to-one messaging, one-to-many messaging, and broadcasting messages.
+The server can handle multiple clients concurrently and includes functionalities such as login authentication, one-to-one messaging, one-to-many messaging, and broadcasting messages

 ## Project Structure